 Depending on your organization, a different program or technological solution might fit these criteria, but make sure that whatever software you plan on using to create your plan ends up meeting these basic requirements.

-I hope that you find the template provided useful and my recommendations instructive when it comes to making your editorial calendar for managing your content marketing for the coming year.
+I hope that you find the template provided useful and my recommendations instructive for managing your content marketing for the coming year.

 Access the free editorial calendar template here.